Lumi-supercomputer/LUMI-training-materials/docs/1day-20230921/02_CPE.md

 There is also a second module that offers the AMD ROCm environment, `rocm`.
 That module has to be used with `PrgEnv-cray` and `PrgEnv-gnu` to enable MPI-aware GPU, hipcc with the GNU compilers or GPU support with the Cray compilers.

+The HPE Cray PE now also contains some mixed programming environments that combine the C/C++ compiler from one environment with the Fortran compiler from another.
+Currently on LUMI there is `PrgEnv-cray-amd` using the Cray Fortran compiler with the AMD ROCm C/C++ compiler and `PrgEnv-gnu-amd` using the GNU Fortran compiler with the AMD ROCm C/C++ compiler.

 ## Getting help